 Nine Mile Creek must be put on a “low salt” diet.

 Nine Mile Creek has too much chloride in it.
 The chloride comes from salt used in the winter on roads, parking lots, and sidewalks.
 The amount of chloride in the creek make the water unhealthy for the aquatic animals living there.

 Tips for Using Less Salt

 It is possible to reduce salt use while maintaining safe surfaces in the winter.
 Just follow these tips:

-Temperature matters.
-Most salts stop working below 15° Fahrenheit (pavement temperature), so should not be applied.
+Switch.
+Common deicers don’t melt ice below below 15° Fahrenheit (pavement temperature), so should not be applied.
 Instead, use a small amount of sand for traction when it is too cold.

 APPLICATION RATES MADE EASY:

 Get a free Nine Mile Creek salt cup by visiting Discovery Point or contacting the District.
 Leave this handy salt scoop with your ice melt and always have the application rate on hand.
 Contact us!

 Hiring a Snow Removal Service